HsienChing/PngInfo_To_Txt_ForMultiplePng_StableDiffusionWebui/README.md

 # Limitation
-Since the positive and negative prompts are enclosed by the symbol `"`, if you make a typo `"` in the positive and negative prompts, you will get wrong input prompts and ugly results.
+Since the positive and negative prompts are enclosed by the symbol `"`, if you make a typo `"` in the positive and negative prompts, you will get wrong prompts and unexpected results.
 For example: If you type (masterpiece: 1.2) as (masterpiece" 1.2).

 <!-- LICENSE -->